istio/istio.io/content/en/blog/2021/upcoming-networking-changes/index.md

 ## Background

-While Kubernetes networking is complex and customizable, it is very common for a pod's network to look like this:
+While Kubernetes networking is customizable, a typical pod's network will look like this:

 {{< image width="50%" link="./pod.svg" caption="A pod's network" >}}